pete-naish/js-component-boilerplate/readme.md

 If you do have multiple instances of a component on the page, each one will be added to an [array] at `projectName.app.instances.componentName`.
 Otherwise, `projectName.app.instances.componentName` will just point to the public API of the single instance.

 Speaking of public API, each component is based on the [revealing module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript).
-Each component returns any of its 'publicly' available functions and variables:
+Each component returns any of its publicly-available functions and variables, which means they're accessible outside of the component:

 ```js
 // js/functions/components/gallery.js